 For further discussion on the business judgment rule, both statutory and common law, see our article:How Does the Business Judgement Rule Protect Corporate Executives?

 In determining whether a decision-maker has violated his or her duty of loyalty or otherwise engaged in conduct for which legal action may be instituted, the interplay between the various legal duties and protections often involves a complex analysis in applying the law to the facts of each case.
 As such, it is important to reach out to an experienced business attorney to assess such situations.
-The trusted team of lawyers at Gehres Law Group, P.C. has the expertise to advise corporations of all sizes on such matters.
+The trusted team of lawyers at Gehres Law Library has the expertise to advise corporations of all sizes on such matters.
 Contact us today for a complimentary consultation.